NEWS & BLOG

 · Container volume: > 1 million TEU

 The Port of Miami is the closest U.S. deepwater container port to the Panama Canal.
 Carriers from China must cross the Pacific Ocean and then travel through the Panama Canal to Miami, Florida.
 Despite relatively long transit times, it remains one of the busiest freight hubs in the U.S., serving as a staging point for goods from the port to the southeastern states of the country.

 The port is undergoing extensive infrastructure improvements.
 It is deepening its main port channel to allow larger ships to reach the east coast via the soon-to-be-widened Panama Canal.
 The Port of Miami also established a new terminal intermodal rail service.
 These improvements will increase Miami's connectivity to Asia and Europe, and improve service to the Caribbean and Latin American markets.
 According to the Port of Miami Authority, nearly half of Miami's TEU imports come from, while most exports go to Latin America.
 The port is managed by Miami-Dade County and has several owners.

-In addition, China Freight also provides shipping agency services (with port codes) to the following delivery ports in the United States:
+In addition, STU Supply Chain also provides shipping agency services (with port codes) to the following delivery ports in the United States:

 • New York – USNYC